Backup & Restore

 - The

-/secretsmount is never included in a bundle. - The workspace bind mount (user code) and memory markdown files are included.
-AGE encryption of the payload is the only defence against leakage from physical bundle distribution — treat bundles like any other backup of your source tree.
+/crew(v3 bundles and above), and the workspace-tier memory-version blob store (memory_versionscontent, workspace scope only) are all included.
+AGE encryption of the payload is the only defence against leakage from physical bundle distribution — treat bundles like any other backup of your source tree. - Every

 backup.*event writes toaudit_logwith user, role, scope, sealed-payload SHA-256, and size.
 Dry-run restores writebackup.restore.dry_runso auditors can tell rehearsals from real cutover.